Tennisboy123/Assessment-Task-3/Year 9 Assessment Task 3.md

 #### User Interaction
 - The users will interact with the game with keyboard inputs.
 W & up arrow - forward, A & left arrow - left, S & down arrow - backward, D & left arrow - right
 - The users will also use the left click mouse to navigate the User Interface and to select options
-#### Core Gameplay
-- The main function or action in this game is movement, as it is how the car moves and is the point of the game
-- The key will be pressed -> The game will sense it -> The position of your character will be moved according (for example: the user will press either the W or up arrow key, and their car will move forward)
-#### Scoring and Feeback
-- There will be a message at the end of each level to say that you have completed it.
-It will then ask if you want to go to the next level.
-Feedback will also be given if you hit an obstacle (like another car)
-- The "next level" response will be activated if you complete the level, and the "hit another obstacle" response will be activated if you hit the obstacle while parking
 #### Level Progression
 - This game will have multiple levels, and once you succeed in parking a car the right way, you will go to the next level
 - The levels will get progressively harder to make the game more interesting